gamerelf-lol/pychess_lite/README.md

 game.legal_moves() # Returns a list of legal moves.

 move = 'e2e4'
-game.move(move) # Changes the state of the board if given a legal move.
+game.move(move) # Changes the state of the board given a legal move.

 game.white_to_move() # Returns True if the player to move is white.